mfulmer1138/nodered_devimage/README.md

 COPY data/settings.js /data
 ```

-A pull request must be initiated to merge these `settings.js` changes for subflows into the `nodered_devimage` repo.
+A pull request must be initiated to merge any `settings.js` changes for subflows into the `nodered_devimage` repo.
+If the changes are specific to a flow, then the pull request is not necessary.